 All of these principles combine to give you a clearer picture of how your audience thinks.
 When applying these principles, think about how they fall in line with your objectives, including how you intend to influence your follower base.
 From there, adjust your planned approach to suit the situation at hand.

-Building your credibility
+Building your influencer credibility: Content

 Keeping the information flowing